Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (c) Only applicants who have been authorized by the Department, in accordance with this chapter, to take an examination will be admitted to an examination or issued a certification as a result of passing an examination.
 Authorization to take an examination will be based on compliance with this chapter.
 Applicants who are authorized to take an examination are eligible to take the examination for up to 1 year from the date of authorization.

-(d) To receive a passing grade on the examinations, the applicant for certification shall achieve a minimum score of 80% on each technical section and a minimum score of 80% on the administrative section of the examination.
+(d) To receive a passing grade on the examinations, the applicant for certification shall achieve a minimum score of 80% on each technical examination and a minimum score of 80% on the administrative examination.

 (e) An applicant who fails an examination is eligible to retake the examination for up to 1 year from the failed examination test date, but no later than 18 months from date of authorization.